 Want to make it a big announcement, social media post, written in sky, or simply telling people one by one, or just be out one day?
 It is all up to you.
 Making a big announcement is a classic.
 You sit everyone you love down, take a deep breath, and tell them all at once.
 It will still be difficult, no doubt, but once you’ve ripped off the band-aid, you can then get on with your life.
 It does not matter how you do it, there is no correct way to come out of the closet.
 Remember that other’s hostility is not your problem.
 It is not your job to please other people or stay in the closet to protect them.

-You don’t have to come out at all.
-Stress is real.
-If you at any time feel that coming out is not worth the potential risk to your safety or livelihood, you’re not obligated to do so.
-Whatever decision that makes you feel the most comfortable and safe is probably the right decision for you.
+Ultimately, it is your decision to make, and you don’t have to come out at all.
+If you feel that at a particular time, coming out is not worth the potential risk to your safety or livelihood, you’re not obligated to do so.
+Whatever decision makes you feel the most comfortable and safe is probably the right decision for you, and can be revisited when circumstances change.